Kid-Friendly Bathroom Design: 3 Safe & Stylish Tips

 Child-Proof Locks on Cabinets and Toilet Seats

 Adding child-proof locks on cabinets and toilet seats is a simple but effective way to keep young children safe.
 These locks prevent access to potentially dangerous items like medicines, cleaning supplies, and sharp objects.
 Ensure the locks are easy for adults and older kids to operate but secure enough to keep curious little hands out.
+This is an easy but essential step when designing a bathroom for kids of any age.

 Let’s Talk About the Ideal Bathroom Layout for Your Kids